-The best time to list your house is April through May, according to real-estate website Zillow.
+The best time to list your house is March through April, according to real estate website Zillow.
 That means now is the time to get it ready.
 Home expert Diva Haase, of Hudson Valley Staging and Redesign, offers tips on what to do in the winter to prepare your home for sale in the spring.

 Minimalism: Too much furniture and personal items can make the rooms appear smaller.
 Pack and store away anything you can live without, Haase advises.